MCharron93/MCharron93/README.md

 I'm Michelle Charron, a recent graduate from Boise State University, with a background in psychology.
 I have a passion for Coding and Human Factors.
 I like to understand how humans interact and utilize things.
 I also love the outdoors and learning new things.
 Here's a little more about me!

---🔭 I’m currently working on a Software Development Certification through Boise CodeWorks &nbsp;
+--🔭 I’m currently working on a Software Development Certification through Boise CodeWorks

---👯 I’m currently building a Trivia Management Application using Vue.js, JavaScript, and --🌱 I’m currently learning the following
+&nbsp; --&👯 I’m currently building a Trivia Management Application using Vue.js, JavaScript, and &nbsp; --🌱 I’m currently learning the following
       • HTML
       • CSS
       • JavaScript